 To qualify for Divvy, we require all applicants to go through our underwriting process.
-We do this to make sure our customers will have the best experience with our program and successfully buy back their homes!
+We do this to make sure our customers will have the best experience with our program and are well-positioned to successfully purchase their homes!

 When approving applicants for Divvy, our main focus is ensuring our customers can afford their monthly payments.
 We never want to put someone in a home they can’t afford, or in a situation that could hurt them financially.
 Here are a few reasons why you might have been declined and some advice on next steps:

-- Your FICO score didn’t meet our requirements: We look for a minimum FICO score of 550, using Experian v2.
+- Your FICO score didn’t meet our requirements: We look for a minimum FICO score of 550*.
 Your score with other bureaus may look different, so keep that in mind.
 Most credit scores “update” every 30 days, so keep an eye on your situation.
-Divvy’s application automatically resets after 30 days, so we definitely invite you to reapply!
 You can find some tips on improving your credit score here.
+Divvy’s application expires after 30 days.
+We invite you to reapply by emailing our team at email@example.com to reset your account after your application has expired.

 - Your monthly household income didn’t meet our requirements: We need to review your last 3 months, or more, of income.
-You may have just received a raise or got a new job, but unfortunately, we can’t look at future income when we underwrite you.
-Once you meet our minimum income requirements for 3 months, feel free to re-apply!
+You may have just received a raise or gotten a new job, but unfortunately, we can’t look at future income when we underwrite you.
+Once you meet our minimum income requirements, feel free to re-apply!

-- We couldn’t approve you for the required minimum budget in your metro area: There is a required minimum monthly budget in each of our metro areas (you can find those here).
+- We couldn’t approve you for the required minimum budget in your metro area: There is a required minimum monthly budget in each of our metro areas.
 If your current financial situation doesn’t allow us to approve you for the minimum budget, we can’t move you forward.
 If you’re able to include additional income in your application, or if your debt-to-income ratio improves, you might qualify!

-- You may have entered your Social Security Number incorrectly in the initial soft credit check.
+- You may have entered your Social Security Number incorrectly in the initial soft credit check process.

-If you’re declined, you can re-apply every 30 days.
+If you’re declined, you can re-apply every 30 days, if eligible.
 If your financial situation changes, we absolutely encourage you to re-apply!